AhmedNashatAli/ETL-service/README.md

 # ETL-service
-consume rest project for ETL-service
+consume data from rest API for ETL-service